bx-r0/Game_Key_RE/Diablo_II/RE/README.md

 If we control these values the program will reach the exact spot in the list and will use the values explained above to XOR the hash.

-This lets us manipulate the game check code!
-Thus letting us create a valid `Diablo II` key!
+This lets us manipulate the game check code, thus letting us create a valid `Diablo II` key!

-This could theoretically be used for the rest of the games if they use the same format.
+This could theoretically be used for the rest of Blizzard's games if they use the same format.